-Shoppable video is a type of content that brands display on the landing page of their website or via social media channels that can attract customers and direct them to their product pages.
-With the help of a shoppable video, customers are able to see all varieties of products while watching.
-And, if they like any of them, they can simply click on it.
+Shoppable video is a content type that is either visible on the landing page or social media channels.
+It attracts customers and directs them to the product pages.
+With the help of a video, customers can see varieties of products while watching the video.
+And, if they like any of them, they can click on it.
 When clicked, the user is directed to another page containing information such as:

 - Contact information

 The shoppable content empowers eCommerce brands to deliver direct and instant sales.
 A link embeds hotspots into a video to make certain parts clickable.
 Whenever any shoppable eCommerce video plays, customers can click on icons floating over the models.
 The more the customers click on the link or video, the higher the click-through rates.
 The aim behind shoppable videos is to meet the direct purchasing desire that a customer gets after viewing the product.